doppelganger9/blog/src/posts/2020-07-05-sapper-cypress-code-coverage.md

 thumb: https://lacourt.dev/code-coverage-sapper-app.png
 ---

-_It's been quite a few months since [the last post](/2019/10/28), I will [tell you about this later on](/future/hiatus), but right now I wanted to show you and explain the little updates I did on this blog's code, starting with code coverage_
+_It's been quite a few months since [the last post](/2019/10/28) ; right now I wanted to show you and explain the little updates I did on this blog's code, starting with code coverage_

+> **_2022 EDIT:_** 🚨 code coverage is currently broken, so this content might be deprecated

 ![Colourpop Room - @rotor_](https://source.unsplash.com/OMzZ_dt5ovg/640x554)